natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/x_comprehensions.rst

 .. note::

-    In Python, list comprehensions can also replace filter and map functions and are considered  as more understandable solutions.
+    In Python, list comprehensions can also replace filter and map functions and are considered a clearer option.

-With the help of list comprehension it is also convenient to obtain elements from nested dictionaries:
+With list comprehension it is also convenient to get elements from nested dictionaries:

 .. code:: python